freenas/freenas-docs/userguide/storage.rst

 .. warning:: Refer to the warnings in :ref:`Encryption` before enabling encryption!
 Be aware that this form of encryption will be replaced by OpenZFS native encryption in a future version.
-Pools created with the current encryption mechanism will need to be backed up and destroyed in order to be recreated with native encryption when it becomes available.
+Pools created with the current encryption mechanism need to be backed up and destroyed to be recreated with native encryption when it becomes available.

 Drag the slider to select the desired number of disks.
 :guilabel:`Volume Manager` displays the resulting storage capacity,